First up, a few quick "before" shots so you can actually grasp just how many kitchen cabinets I have. It is a LOT:

 Here is my secret tip:

 Yes!
 These are the best things ever.
 They work as well as TSP and act as a tack cloth all at once.
-They also cut the grease and grime, they are disposable and they dry almost instantly.
+(I NEVER recommend using TSP in lieu of sanding and wiping down with a tack cloth or wipe) Wipes also cut the grease and grime, they are disposable and they dry almost instantly.
 I swear they should label them "Paint Prep Wipes" and market them!
 After sanding, just wipe everything down with a Clorox wipe (I use approximately one wipe per cabinet) and you are ready for the next stage:

 4. PRIME YOUR CABINET BOXES

 I was going to use Benjamin Moore Regal Select paint (in Pearl finish) which contains primer already, and I was assured by the BM salesman that I didn't need to prime, but I don't care.
 Call me old school.. if I was going to do this much work, I was going to make sure it stood the test of time.
 I used Killz Latex primer and a sponge roller.
 I did two thin layers (by the time I got all the cabinets done, the starting ones were dry so I could easily go back.)
-For the corners or any trim work I did use a good quality brush, but I always went back and got rid of brush marks with the roller.
+For the corners or any trim work I did use a good quality brush (I personally like this Purdy type), but I always went back and got rid of brush marks with the roller (I like the small ones with no nap).

 At this point, your kitchen is "good to go."
 I honestly rushed through those first stages because I knew once the boxes were done, I could take my time on the rest of it.
 If you never got around to painting the doors or drawers, you can still use your kitchen.
 That is the key to this painting strategy.